DMNK20888/NavigatingMountSaintHelens/README.md

 The command to run the program is: "python Main.py" This should be run once you have navigated to the directory in terminal where the above files are downloaded.

+AIModule.py holds the pathfinding algorithms for A*, Dijkstra's, and weighted A*.